sel4devkit/sel4devkit-maaxboard-microkit-xhci-driver/README.md

 - `libc`: Libc files (to be replaced by build from [microkit picolibc](https://github.com/sel4-cap/picolibc/tree/linker_crt))
 - `netbsd/`: Capgemini fork of NetBSD customised to function in the context of microkit.
 Note that the files are included in [this repository](https://github.com/sel4-cap/netbsd) and will be pulled in by the repo file in the manifest.
 - `build.sh`: shell file to set up required environment variables and call makefile.
 Can be used with the following options:
+    - Specify example with `-e`.
+Examples:
+        - empty-client: Simple client that prints out list of connected (and supported) devices.
+        - shell: More advanced example shell, demonstrates exensive use of driver and API.
+    - Build options:
         - `clean`: remove all object files
         - `rebuild`: remove all object files and build from scratch
 - `Makefile`: to be used via `build.sh`.
 Builds system.
 - `xhci_stub.system`: microkit system description file.

 ## Requirements
 - This driver expects to have the accompanying NetBSD fork.
   - TEMP NOTE: use branch 'api' for netbsd
-  - TEMP NOTE: use branch 'api-empty for xhci_stub
 - This driver assumes the existence of a built microkit sdk.
 - This driver assumes build microkit libc (found in this [repository](https://github.com/sel4-cap/picolibc/tree/linker_crt))
     - Use branch linker_crt